krahets/hello-algo/en/docs/chapter_appendix/contribution.md

 <p align="center"> Figure 16-3 &nbsp; Edit page button </p>

-Images cannot be directly modified and require the creation of a new [Issue](https://github.com/krahets/hello-algo/issues) or a comment to describe the problem.
-We will redraw and replace the images as soon as possible.
+Figures cannot be directly modified and require the creation of a new [Issue](https://github.com/krahets/hello-algo/issues) or a comment to describe the problem.
+We will redraw and replace the figures as soon as possible.

 ### 2. &nbsp; Content creation